Thirki/Ignite-ReactJS-ToDo-List/README.md

 ~~~

 ~~~
-The app will be available for access on your browser at http://localhost:3000
+The app will be available for access on your browser at localhost
 ~~~

 ### 🌐 Follow me ###